GregoJaca/code_DIFFUSSION/README.md

 │   ├── layer1/           # Trajectories from the first specified layer
 │   ├── last_layer/       # Trajectories from the last specified layer
 │   └── sequences/        # Full x_T to x_0 image sequences
+├── classifier_model.py   # Defines the LeNet-5 model for classifying MNIST digits.
+├── classify.py           # Classifies generated tensors using a pretrained model.
+├── clean_input_output.sh # Deletes all files in the 'inputs' and 'outputs' directories.
+├── clean_output.sh       # Deletes all files in the 'outputs' directory.
+├── compare_tensors.py    # Compares all tensors in a directory to check for equality.
-├── config.py             # Central configuration file for all parameters
+├── config.py             # Central configuration file for all parameters and default arguments.
+├── extraction_system.py  # Core classes for model loading, state extraction, and running the denoising process.
-├── generate_inputs.py    # Script to create initial noise files
+├── generate_inputs.py    # Script to create initial noise files.
-├── generate_perturbed_inputs.py    # Script to create noise files which are small perturbations of one another ├── extraction_system.py  # Core classes for model loading and state extraction ├── main.py               # Main script to run the entire pipeline ├── requirements.txt      # Python package dependencies └── README.md             # This file
+├── generate_perturbed_prompts.py # Script to create noise files which are small perturbations of one another.
+├── generate_plane_prompts.py # Generates a 2D plane of noise tensors for exploring the latent space.
+├── main.py               # Main script to run the entire extraction pipeline.
+├── pipeline.py           # Runs the full pipeline from data generation to classification and visualization.
+├── requirements.txt      # Python package dependencies.
+├── tensor_to_image.py    # Converts a tensor or a sequence of tensors into PNG images.
+└── README.md             # This file
 ```